waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 ### Velocity report (wrz)

 A velocity report is outputted for each velocity calculation of the DVL.
-The rate depends on the altitude of the DVL (vertical distance to the sea bottom or other reflecting surface), but will be in the range 2-15 Hz.
+The rate depends on the altitude of the DVL (distance to the sea bottom or other reflecting surface), but will be in the range 2-15 Hz.

 The X, Y, and Z axes are with respect to [body frame](../axes#body-frame) of the DVL, or the [vehicle frame](../axes#vehicle-frame) if the DVL is mounted on a vehicle at an angle, specified as a 'mounting rotation offset', from the forward axis of the vehicle.